sakufuyu/location_tracker/README.md

 This project demonstrates location tracking, database storage, and map visualization using .NET MAUI.

+Tracked locations are visualized on the map as a heat map using accumulated location data.

 ## Features
 - Real-time GPS location tracking
 - SQLite local data storage